What Vegans Cannot Eat

 Vegans cannot eat beverages clarified with animal-derived substances like isinglass; instead, they opt for options that align with their principles of compassion and sustainability.

-These alternatives achieve the same clarifying effects without using animal-derived substances, aligning with compassion and eco-conscious living principles at the heart of veganism.
+These alternatives achieve the same clarifying effects without animal-derived substances, aligning with compassion and eco-conscious living principles at the heart of veganism.

 By choosing beverages that use vegan-friendly fining agents, consumers can enjoy their favorite drinks without compromising their values, supporting more ethical and sustainable practices in the alcohol industry.